-See Related: Best Things to do in Anchorage, Alaska
+See Related: Things to Do in Anchorage, Alaska

 Duration: 4 days

-You’ll drop your luggage off to go on side trips, exploring alpine lakes and hoodoos while stopping for photo opportunities.
-The tour aims to strike the perfect balance between rest, exertion, and free time.
+You’ll drop your luggage off for side trips, exploring alpine lakes and hoodoos while stopping for photo opportunities.
+The tour aims to balance rest, exertion, and free time perfectly.